live-clones/docutils/docutils/docs/dev/testing.rst

 ---------------------------------------

-A Docutils release has a commitment to support a minimum Python version and beyond (see dependencies__ in README.txt).
+A Docutils release has a commitment to support a minimum Python version and beyond (see dependencies__ in README.rst).
 Before a release is cut, tests must pass in all `supported versions`_. [#]_

 __ ../../README.html#dependencies